MicrosoulV3/Blackjack-3.x/README.md

 ### 3. Configure betting limits

-Change the values to what you want.
-MB GB should be defined: If not, then add this to the very top of your config.php
+Set the betting limits to whatever works for your tracker.
+If `MB` and `GB` are not already defined, add these constants near the top of `config.php`:

 ``` php
 // File Size Constants - DO NOT MODIFY